bmc-anvil/bmc.support.installation.developer-setup/01_os-setup/README.md

 As long as you know what you are doing regarding this topic, choose what you like the most.

 Fedora?
 Ubuntu?
 Arch?
 FreeBSD?
 Solaris? macOS?
 OpenIndiana?
 Haiku?
-<br>(maybe not) All fine...
+<br>it's (maybe not) all fine...

-vsCode? vi? vim? neovim? phantomvim? tmntvim? rabbitvim? youSawAYoutubeSensationThatIsAMegaProUsingVimSoYouAlsoWantVimAsItWillMakeYouAsProvim? emacs? intellij? eclipse? pen and paper?
+vsCode? vi? vim? neovim? phantomvim? tmntvim? rabbitvim? looneyvim? intellij? eclipse? pen and paper? youSawAYoutubeDevGodThatUsesVimSoYouAlsoWantToUseItAsItWillMakeYouAsProAsThatDevGodvim? emacs?
-<br>(probably not) All fine...
+<br>it's (probably not) all fine...

 **_but...._**